Skip to content

 Telegram messages usually arrive in 1–2 seconds.
 If yours doesn’t:

-• Check the in-app bell for a notify.delivery_failed event with the underlying Telegram API error.
+• Check the bell for a notify.delivery_failed event with the underlying Telegram API error.

 • Common causes: wrong chat_id (Telegram answers 400 Bad Request: chat not found), bot not added to the group, bot lacking permission to post in a channel.